Neurone/flux.1-dev-fp8/README.md

 Inference app for a FP8-quantized flux1-dev model. **This runs on graphic cards with 16 GB of VRAM**.

-This a fork of [FLUX.1-dev's Inference App on Hugging Face](https://huggingface.co/spaces/black-forest-labs/FLUX.1-dev).

 ## Description

 This is the inference app for a FP8 quantized version of flux1-dev that can run on graphic cards with 16 GB of VRAM.

-Although it has the Hugging Face's UI, this code is meant to run locally on your machine.
+This project leverage the [FLUX.1-dev's Inference App on Hugging Face](https://huggingface.co/spaces/black-forest-labs/FLUX.1-dev), but it is meant to run locally on your machine.

 Improvements over the original code: